vignesh15396/Social-Distancing-with-Mask-Detection/README.md

 # Social-Distancing-with-Mask-Detection

-This Application can accept live web cam video and recored video as input.
+This Application can accept live web cam video and recorded video as input.

 Here Green Boxes indicate that social distancing is followed
 ![](output/out1.jpg)